NeoGeographyToolkit/StereoPipeline/docs/tools/point2dem.rst

 set your projection with ``--t_projwin`` and it is in meters, the value of ``--tr`` will be in meters too, so a reasonable value may be ``--tr 0.5``, perhaps.
-It is best to let the grid size be computed automatically, so not specifying ``--tr`` at all, or otherwise use a multiple of the automatically determined grid size.
+It is best to let the grid size be computed automatically, so not specifying ``--tr`` at all, or otherwise use a multiple of the automatically determined grid size (:numref:`post-spacing`).

 Example with stereographic projection (for data close to poles)::